dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - When to use single (>) versus double (>>) redirection

 What I learned:
-- How to add text to existing files
+- How to add and append text to files
 - How to find detailed information about commands
-- How to redirect command output
+- How to redirect command output correctly

 Status:
-- Learning the basics
+- Basics understood, more practice needed

 ---